-Israel has been the cutting edge of medical cannabis research for decades, and has made some of the groundbreaking
+Israel has been the cutting edge of medical cannabis research for decades and has made some of the groundbreaking discoveries to date.

 The father of the medical cannabis research is Raphael Mechoulam, an Israel Prize winner, who was the first to identify and isolate the THC molecule.
 Since the inception of his research in the 60s, a whole industry has sprung up – and as global cannabis laws continue to ease, the nation is poised to be at the forefront of the industry.